sib-swiss/advanced-r-training/docs/practicals_2.md

     genes, in the form of a vector containing an arbitrary number of gene expression values.
 Each expression value is accompanied by a name for a gene (for example a gene symbol).
-  * "print" should print a nice summary of the dataset; in particular, it should print the number of data points (and maybe the number of unique gene names, in case the same gene/symbol appears several times)
+  * "`print`" should print a nice summary of the dataset; in particular, it should print the number of data points (and maybe the number of unique gene names, in case the same gene/symbol appears several times)
-  * "summary" should go a little bit further, and print the number of genes plus a few information about the distribution (min, median, max)
+  * "`summary`" should go a little bit further, and print the number of genes plus a few information about the distribution (min, median, max)
-  * "plot" should plot a histogram of the values.
+  * "`plot`" should plot a histogram of the values.

 (for the next part, you may need to wait until we have progressed further in the course, talking about data manipulation).
 If you want